 Mistakes do happen, and mistakes in the engineering field can prove to be very costly.
 Costly in terms of time, money and even reputation.
 From design errors to timeline delays, projects rarely go as smoothly as one might like.
 In a perfect world, you would have the time and resources to ensure that no mistake gets past you but in reality, with limited resources and likely limited time, it is usually impossible to detect every error or inadvertent omission before submitting the final drawings.
 And if this error or omission causes your company or client a financial loss in the form of time, money or liability, they may look to pass the financial responsibility to you.

-EasyCover enables you to request a free professional liability insurance quote and purchase insurance coverage online easily and within minutes.
+EasyCover enables you to request an E&O insurance quote easily and within minutes.
 No waiting, no hassles, fast, effective insurance coverage available at your fingertips.
 You can also speak to one of our licensed insurance brokers by calling us toll free at 844-439-2683 or by using our live chat during regular business hours, MST time, Monday through Friday.

 Also, you can check all main coverage services: